Abstract¶

 As a preliminary to our solution, define [1] as end-of-period human wealth (the present discounted value of future labor income) for a perfect foresight version of the problem of a ‘risk optimist:’ a consumer who believes with perfect confidence that the shocks will always take their expected value of 1, .
 The solution to a perfect foresight problem of this kind takes the form

 for a constant minimal marginal propensity to consume .[2]
 We similarly define [3] as ‘minimal human wealth,’ the present discounted value of labor income if the shocks were to take on their worst value in every future period .
-We refer to a consumer whose expects to encounter this sequence of shocks as a ‘pessimist’.
+We refer to a consumer who expects to encounter this sequence of shocks as a ‘pessimist’.
 Their consumption decision rule is given by

 We will call a ‘realist’ the consumer who correctly perceives the true probabilities of the future risks and optimizes accordingly.